safenami/safenami.sol/README.md

 ## Audit

-<p>SafeNami has been audited by the Solid Group, report can be found [here](https://solidgroup-68170.medium.com/safenami-x-solid-group-audit-results-9e668e3baf2e
+SafeNami has been audited by the Solid Group, report can be found [here](https://solidgroup-68170.medium.com/safenami-x-solid-group-audit-results-9e668e3baf2e
-)</p>
+)